lafriedel/100-days-of-code/log.md

 **Today's Progress**: Lots more work with Javascript.
 Worked with regular expressions and different array and string methods.

 **Thoughts:** Feeling good.
 But tomorrow starts the Javascript challenges, where one must solve the problems from scratch.
 Aye!
 I will get through it though.

+### R1D17: 1/24/18

+**Today's Progress**: I completed two algorithm challenges on freeCodeCamp.
+Reversing a string and factorializing a number.

+**Thoughts:** ...I actually completed two challenges!!
+I looked up the answer afterwards to compare what I did - my code is a bit convoluted, but it got there!
+I'll get better and more efficient as time goes by and as I remember the full functionality of certain code.